xolox/vim-lua-ftplugin/README.md

 The name or path of the Lua interpreter used to evaluate Lua scripts used by the plug-in (for example the script that checks for undefined global variables, see `:LuaCheckGlobals`).

+### The `lua_internal` option

+If you're running a version of Vim that supports the Lua Interface for Vim (see [if_lua.txt][if_lua.txt]) then all Lua code evaluated by the Lua file type plug-in is evaluated using the Lua Interface for Vim.
+If the Lua Interface for Vim is not available the plug-in falls back to using an external Lua interpreter.
+You can set this to false (0) to force the plug-in to use an external Lua interpreter.

 ### The `lua_compiler_name` option

 The name or path of the Lua compiler used to check for syntax errors (defaults to `luac`).
 You can set this option to run the Lua compiler from a non-standard location or to run a dedicated syntax checker like [lualint][ll].